lemkeoliver/lemkeoliver.github.io/docs/code/sixtorsion-d6/README.md

-## Robert J. Lemke Oliver's code repository
+## Code related to the paper "Asymptotics for 6-torsion and D_6-extensions", by Koymans, Lemke Oliver, Sofos, and Thorne

 This is the main hub for code related to the paper "Asymptotics for 6-torsion and D_6-extensions", available on the arxiv here: arxiv link.